-Prerequisite: Principals of Arts, Audio / Video Technology
+Prerequisite: Principles of Arts, Audio / Video Technology and Communications

 This course teaches the basics of Adobe products and the basics of audio/video production.
 Students participating in this course should have an interest in a career in audio/video technologies.
 Students will learn how to create commercials, operate video equipment, and edit film.
+Students taking this course should obtain Adobe Certified Associate Premiere Pro.